eng3844f17/eng3844f17.github.io/_projects/p1-data-gathering.md

 ## Description

+The main goal of this course starts here: collecting a 5 days of data.
 In this first project, you will collect the data necessary to complete all of the subsequent media projects in this course.
 To guide this process, we will all share the following broader research question: **What [writing practices](/assets/docs/writing-practices.pdf) do we participate in explicitly and invisibly**?
 From there, each of you must choose and refine a particular topic as a mode to explore one of your own networked writing practices.
 (More on this forthcoming.)

+The main point of this data collection is not statistical insight nor applying quasi-experimental design strategies, but to explore, examine, and gain insight into your writing practices and how digital data permeates it.
+In doing so, we will try to understand how digital media communicates much more than what we originally thought.

 ## General process